freedomofpress/securedrop/docs/onboarding.rst

 Since the Journalist Interface is an ATHS, we need to set up the Journalist Tails USB to auto-configure Tor just as we did with the Admin Tails USB.
-The procedure is essentially identical, except the SSH configuration will be skipped, since only Administrators need to access the servers over SSH.
+The procedure is essentially identical, except the SSH configuration will be skipped, since only admins need to access the servers over SSH.

 .. tip:: Copy the files ``app-journalist-aths`` and ``app-source-ths`` from